 In part two of this three-part series, we revealed the second reason: “red ink”.
 This was the term Brown used to..Read more

-According to Global Rev Gen’s executive director Rob Brown, there are three big reasons why non-Chinese companies fail when it comes to doing business, which he revealed during his presentation at the Access China Summit 2017.
+According to Global Rev Gen’s executive director Rob Brown, there are three big reasons why foreign companies failed in China, which he revealed during his presentation at the Access China Summit 2017.

 In part one of this three-part series, we revealed the first reason: “red dragons”.
-This was the term Brown used to describe the..Read more
+This was the term Brown used to describe the extent to which power..Read more